Working animal: Searching and retrieving

-Searchers use horses in remote areas to cover large areas of rugged terrain.
-The horse's natural awareness of their surroundings often alerts human handlers to the presence of something unusual, including lost hikers or hunters.
-Like some dogs, some horses are trained to follow scent.
-The use of horses in search and rescue is known as mounted search and rescue.

-Foods

 Dogs and pigs, with a better sense of smell than humans, can assist with gathering by finding valuable products, such as truffles (a very expensive subterranean fungus).
-Frenchmen typically use truffle hogs, while Italians mainly use dogs.
+The French typically use truffle hogs, while Italians mainly use dogs.

 Monkeys are trained to pick coconuts from palm trees, a job many human workers consider as too dangerous.

-Contraband
+Detecting contraband

 Detection dogs, commonly employed by law enforcement authorities, are trained to use their senses to detect illegal drugs, explosives, currency, and contraband electronics such as illicit mobile phones, among other things.
 The sense most used by detection dogs is smell, hence such dogs are also commonly known as 'sniffer dogs'.
 For this task, dogs may sometimes be used remotely from the suspect item, for example via the Remote Air Sampling for Canine Olfaction (RASCO) system.